RGIII had a shot at the Olympics. But when Ravens called, it was ‘a message from God.’

 In discussing that year away, Griffin never mentioned how much he prepared for life after football — or how the 2020 Olympic Games had come to mind.

-Griffin understands it will take more than his natural talent for him to make the team.
+Griffin, who won the Heisman Trophy while at Baylor, understands it will take more than his natural talent for him to make the team.
 The Ravens have not carried three quarterbacks on their 53-man roster since 2009.
 He will have his first chance to show everyone what can still do on Thursday, as Baltimore faces Chicago in the Hall of Fame Game at 8 p.m.

-“Everyone laughs about the sayings I had when I first came into the league, but ‘No pressure, no diamonds’ is one that stuck with me,” Griffin told The Washington Post.
+“Everyone laughs about the sayings I had when I first came into the league, but ‘No pressure, no diamonds’ is one that stuck with me,” Griffin said in an interview following his news conference.
 “That’s what we said in college.
 I’ve been under a lot of pressure in my life.
 I’ve been under a lot of pressure in my NFL career.
 I’m ready to shine.
 I think God’s prepared me for it.”

 To listen to Griffin tell it, leaving football “never crossed my mind.”
 Those around him got a different impression.